watts-dev/watts/doc/source/user/usage.rst

     Provides the directory for a specific result (referenced by index) stdout
-    Shows the standard output from a specific result (referenced by index)
+    Shows the standard output from a specific result (referenced by index) rm
+    Remove a specific result (referenced by index)

 The ``results`` subcommand will produce a table such as the following: